jverzani/JGUI.jl/README.md

 * `(:symbol, Real)` - text edit with conversion to float via `parsefloat`
 * `(:symbol, Int)` - text edit with conversion to integer via `parseint`

-The expression can be a Winston plot object or any other object.
+The expression can evaluate to a Winston plot object or any other object.
 Plot objects are plotted in a display.